 What factors are associated with the perceived trustworthiness of online content about vaccines?

-- Stance towards vaccines (”what is said”): Does it matter if the answer encourages or discourages vaccination?
+- Stance towards vaccines (”what is said”): Does it matter if the content encourages or discourages vaccination?

 Methods